 The testimony then centered on the debate of using consumption-based or production-based accounting of emissions.
 Invenergy and Hardy use the consumption-based accounting of emissions, while opponents of the power plant measure emissions produced by Rhode Island power plants.

 Elmer noted that the Massachusetts Global Warming Solutions Act uses production-based accounting, an approach that was affirmed in court.
 Invenergy, however, disputes that the Massachusetts regulations uses production-based accounting.

 Ryan admitted that under consumption-based accounting emissions in Rhode Island would increase.
 While on a regional bases, emissions would be reduced by 1 percent because of the new power plant.

 “Location does not matter when it comes to CO2 emissions,” Ryan said.

-At the end of questioning, Energy Facilities Siting Board (EFSB) member Janet Coit confirmed an emissions decrease in Rhode Island and the region under the consumption-based accounting method.
+At the end of questioning, Energy Facility Siting Board (EFSB) member Janet Coit confirmed an emissions decrease in Rhode Island and the region under the consumption-based accounting method.

 Energy markets consultant Ellen Cool testified on behalf of the Rhode Island Office of Energy Resources.
 Cool’s advisory opinion concluded that the proposed Burrillville power plant wouldn’t prevent Rhode Island from achieving its carbon-reduction goals.